-This is second article on MS vs MBA in USA.
-If you have not read, please read the first article : Should I apply for MS or MBA in US – Difference ?
-It talks about differences between MS vs MBA and what each of the degrees focus on.
-Now, in this article, we will look at some of the funding, fee and other aspects.
+This is the second article on MS vs MBA in the USA.
+If you have not read it, please read the first article: Should I apply for MS or MBA in the US ? difference ?
+It talks about the differences between MS vs MBA and what each of the degrees focuses on.
+In this article, we will look at aspects of funding, fee and other aspects.

 - Typically, MS is done for anyone with career path of PhD or research.

 - If you want to do Ph.D. someday and be professor, then MS and PhD integrated program.

 - If you worked for two years, and have money to support your MBA financially, then MBA

 - If you are not sure what you want to do, then take time to think about what you really like and where you see yourself in next 10 years and take a decision on what makes sense for your career path.

 Overall, it is up to your passion on where you want to be in the next 10 years, try to do something that will help you get there…it is your decision, plan well and go for your passion… I am not trying to discourage anyone to do MBA right after B.Tech, but just telling you the facts I have learnt.
 Good Luck !
 Make an informed decision….It is your future !